-The retail gallery jury process is currently closed.
-Please connect with us in January 2022 to begin a new application.
+The retail gallery jury process is currently closed for the summer.
+Please connect with us in September 2023 to begin a new application.

 Shop Maine Craft Gallery Jury Process

-Please note that gallery management must be dedicated to the operation of retail spaces and cannot conduct juries in the months of June, July, August, or December.
+Please note that gallery management must be dedicated to the operation of retail spaces and will not conduct juries from June-August or November-December.

 Fine Craft Jury